hakanisaksson/githook-seclog/README.md

 # SYNOPSIS

 Git post-receive hook that checks every incoming commit and creates a security log.
 It is assumed that ssh is used to push changes to the repo.
+It is also assumed that syslog is configured to immedatelt send the log to a remote server for secure storage.

 # OPTIONS